Simulation components

 file.
 See the row with variable nameCDN

-in the table on the for more information.
+in the table on the Additional simulation components page for more information.

 After defining all the 3 components to the simulation using the 5 .csv files above, populate this information to the database so that the changes will be made to your simulation: